akihikodaki/dts/test_plans/multiprocess_test_plan.rst

 2. send some packets,the number of packets is a random value between 20 and 256, packet type including IPV6/4,TCP/UDP, refer to Random_Packet
+   Note::I40e only rss for IP and IPv6 packets by default

 3. stop all process and check output::